|Author||Dataiku (Alex Bourret)|

 Export data to Splunk

-DSS datasets can be exported to Splunk.
-This will trigger a one-shot indexation of the DSS data.
+Dataiku datasets can be exported to Splunk.
+This will trigger a one-shot indexation of the Dataiku data.
 Splunk uses a specific data structure:

-- By default, each row of the DSS dataset will be concatenated into a dictionary and stored into the column called _raw.
+- By default, each row of the Dataiku dataset will be concatenated into a dictionary and stored into the column called _raw.

 - Select the dataset to export, then select the Exporter to folder recipe.